Happy Valley, South Australia: History

 In 1959, the name Happy Valley was first applied to a subdivision of Section 501, hundred of Noarlunga.
 By the 1970s, the pressure of further subdivision was beginning to erode the area's heritage.
 In 1983 the District Council of Meadows, stretching from rural towns of Meadows and Echunga in the east to Happy Valley in the north west, was renamed to City of Happy Valley in recognition of the population growth in Happy Valley and its urban surrounds that had caused the council district population to exceed 10,000.

+Railway

+Happy Valley was a station on the Hallett Cove-Willunga railway line from 1915 until 1969.
+The station is now completely dismantled and the site is now the location of the Panalatinga Road interchange of the Southern Expressway and Main South Road.

 Country Fire Service

 The Happy Valley CFS established in 1939 is currently located on Glory Ct just off of Education Rd in Happy Valley.
 It is an entirely volunteer based brigade with a mixture of active fire fighters, cadets and auxiliary fire fighters and members.
 On average Happy Valley CFS will respond to over 250+ calls per year ranging from fixed alarms and structure fires to major bushfires and strike team deployments.
 The suburbs primarily covered by the brigade are Happy Valley, Woodcroft, Onkaparinga Hills, Aberfoyle Park and Flagstaff Hill.
 Also, Happy Valley CFS will respond into the Metropolitan Fire Service (MFS) areas to assist with any emergencies the MFS may need assistance with.
 Happy Valley CFS also trains with the MFS to cover the Flinders Medical Centre in Bedford Park.
 Both turn out to any incidents at the hospital with the first arriving service taking control of the incident.

 Three fire appliances are maintained by the brigade: one 2000 litre two wheel drive Urban Pumping truck used for urban emergencies (Pumper); one 3000 litre four wheel drive Rural truck that is fitted with a larger capacity pump, suitable for structure fires and incidents requiring large volumes of water (34P) which is supplied by the South Australian State Government; and a smaller 280 litre quick response vehicle that was purchased by the brigade(QRV).